Frequently Asked Questions

 Do I have to be a U.S. citizen to be eligible for this scholarship?

-No. All students who qualify as residents of North Carolina, as well as refugee, DACA, and undocumented students who are living in North Carolina and will graduate from a North Carolina high school or community college, are eligible for this scholarship.
+No. All students who qualify as residents of North Carolina, as well as international students who are living in North Carolina and will graduate from a North Carolina high school or community college, are eligible for this scholarship.
+This includes visa holders, refugees, DACA and undocumented students.

 Can my school nominate me to receive an invitation to apply?